Aliamfa/esp32_greenhouse_IOT_controller/README.md

 * Relay control

 The main goal was to build a practical controller that combines sensing, communication, data storage, and automatic control in a single ESP32-based system.

+## My Contribution

+This project was developed as a team project.

+My contribution focused on the hardware and embedded-system integration aspects of the project, including:

+- Contributing to the PCB design and hardware development
+- Participating in hardware testing and debugging
+- Working with the backend team to define and coordinate the APIs required for communication between the ESP32 controller and the server
+- Supporting the integration between the embedded controller and the IoT infrastructure